Bernoulli honeywords: Introduction

 \section{Introduction}

 In the Colonial Pipeline ransomware attack in May 2021, unauthorized access to the company network was gained via an employee's VPN account with a (complicated) password that was found in a password database breached from a different site~\cite{ikeda2021:colonial, culafi2021:mandiant}.
-After gaining access, the attackers went on to disable part of the company's network and demanded a \$5 million ransom to recover it, leading to shortages of diesel, gasoline, and jet fuel across the U.S.\ and emergency declarations in a number of states.
+After gaining access, the attackers went on to disable part of the company's network and demanded a \$5 million ransom to recover it, leading to fuel shortages across the U.S.\ and emergency declarations in a number of states.

 This example was not an isolated incident.
 Breached credential databases are the source of most passwords leveraged in credential stuffing campaigns~\cite{thomas2017:credential}, which are themselves the cause of the vast majority of account takeovers~\cite{shape2018:spill}, owing to the tendency of users to reuse passwords across sites~\cite{das2014:tangled, pearman2017:habitat, wang2018:domino}.
 Password managers (PMs) can mitigate password reuse, but they are not a panacea: A recent survey~\cite{mayer2022:managers} at a U.S.\ university found that though respondents using \textit{third-party} PMs were less likely to reuse passwords, 47\% still did so.
 Moreover, third-party PMs were less prevalent than password-management strategies more prone to password reuse---e.g., 77\% and 84\% of OS- or browser-built-in PM users reported reusing passwords---yielding an overall password-reuse rate of 77\%.
 Attackers often use leaked credentials to harvest vast numbers of accounts from sites, e.g.,~\cite{reuter2016:alibaba}.
-Industry estimates indicate that discovering a credential database breach takes an average of between seven~\cite{ibm2021:breach} and fifteen months~\cite{shape2018:spill}, during which time the attacker can access accounts with little accountability.
+Discovering a credential database breach takes an average of between seven~\cite{ibm2021:breach} and fifteen months~\cite{shape2018:spill}, during which time the attacker can access accounts with little accountability.